 While the crisp garlic is fun and those onions sure do add a lot of sweetness, what really separates this dish from a standard accompaniment is the oyster sauce.
 It somehow binds all the ingredients and transforms this into an interesting side dish worth paying attention to.
 It’s such a simple addition, too.
 This, of course, all depends on whether you have oyster sauce just hanging around the fridge ready to go in to random dishes.
 I do.
 Its cost is so small, and it keeps surprising me with dishes like this one.

 - 1 head broccoli, thick stems removed, and cut into florets

 - Salt and pepper

 Bring a large pot of water to a boil.
 Also, get a large bowl of ice water ready.
-When the water is boiling, dump the broccoli in and blanch for 2 minutes.
-Drain the broccoli and transfer to the ice water.
-When cooled, dry the broccoli in a towel.
+When water is boiling, dump broccoli in and blanch for 2 minutes.
+Drain broccoli and transfer to ice water.
+When cooled, dry broccoli in a towel.

-Pour the oil into a large pan over medium heat.
-Add the garlic slivers and saute until golden brown.
-Remove the garlic with a slotted spoon and drain on a paper towel.
+Pour oil into a large pan over medium heat.
+Add garlic slivers and sauté until golden brown.
+Remove garlic with a slotted spoon and drain on a paper towel.

-Toss the onions into the pan and cook for 5 minutes, or until softened.
-Add the broccoli and cook until hot, about 2-3 minutes.
-Turn off the heat, pour in the oyster sauce, and sprinkle the garlic slivers atop.
+Toss onions into pan and cook for 5 minutes, or until softened.
+Add broccoli and cook until hot, about 2-3 minutes.
+Turn off heat, pour in oyster sauce, and sprinkle garlic slivers atop.
 Season with salt and serve.